Skip to main content

 • SHA-256 hashed landline phone number (maximum of one per record)

-Additional Allowed Touchpoints for Onboarding Use Cases
+Additional Allowed Touchpoints for Activation Use Cases

-• Name and postcode, which consists of first name, last name, and postcode (maximum of one per record)
+• Name and postcode, which consists of first name, last name, and postcode (maximum of one per record) (European countries only)

 • AAID (maximum of one per record)